 - White: This flower color means sympathy, healing, peace, humility, elegance, and innocence.

 - Yellow: This color means happiness, energy, youthfulness, joy, friendship, and hope.

-- Green: This flower color symbolizes new beginnings, growth, wealth, good fortune, and healing.
+- Green: This flower symbolizes new beginnings, growth, wealth, good fortune, and healing.

 The Cultural Significance of Lesser Celandine

-The flower is also known as Grian in Gaelic, which is a reference to the sun.
-This clearly links it to the symbolism of the return of the sun each year, giving it a hopeful meaning throughout most of European folklore.
+The flower is also known as Grian in Gaelic, a reference to the sun.
+This links it to the symbolism of the return of the sun each year, giving it a hopeful meaning throughout most of European folklore.

-In addition to being a symbol of spring and rebirth, Lesser celandine took on another meaning during the Medieval period.
+In addition to being a symbol of spring and rebirth, Lesser Celandine took on another meaning during the Medieval period.
 European cultures across the continent gave the plant a meaning of healing and made it a general cure-all.
-It was widely recommended in the oldest written materials as a treatment for everything from insomnia to pain.
+It was widely recommended in the oldest written materials to treat everything from insomnia to pain.
 Lesser celandine even ended up linked to increasing milk production when hung in the cow barn, even though it’s unsafe to feed to the cows themselves.